raini-dev/pipes/README.md

 - Implements **Semigroup** (holds associativity) with `p.concat`
 - Implements **Monoid** (holds right identity and left identity) with `p.concat`
 - PromisePipeline allows abstracting from using Promises in composed functions - `promisePipeline.process` returns the only Promise to work with
-- Can be used both in Node and in browsers (JS transpiled to ES5)
+- Can be used both in Node and in browsers (transpiled to ES5)

 ## Installation